National Register of Historic Places listings in Burt County, Nebraska

 This is a list of the National Register of Historic Places listings in Burt County, Nebraska.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Burt County, Nebraska, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.
+These National Register sites and districts for which the geographic coordinates listed below are available can be viewed on a map.

 There are 14 properties and districts listed on the National Register in the county.

 Current listings

 Home of farmer H.S.M.
 Spielman; vernacular Queen Anne style with Neoclassical Revival details.